In Professional Settings

-Teachers often have a ringside seat to children and young people’s struggles with emotional regulation.
+Professionals often have a ringside seat to children and young people’s struggles with emotional regulation.

 A consistent message to give is that no emotion is ‘wrong’.
-Supporting pupils to learn how to manage feelings positively can make a difference to how children and young people react.
+Supporting young people to learn how to manage feelings positively can make a difference to how children and young people react.
 Some children will find this harder than others for a range of reasons including those children who have diagnosed additional needs – however everyone can benefit from the opportunity to reflect on how they react to difficult experiences.
 For some this might work in a whole class context whilst others will need individual time to make sense of how they can better regulate their emotions.

 Getting parents and carers involved will make interventions more likely to succeed.
 You could signpost families to the free online Solihull Course.